magrilu/magrilu.github.io/_pages/thesis_hof.md

 The work has been published and presented  at ICCV 2022.

-We are happy if you wanto to aim at a publication, but please keep also in mind, that:
+We are happy if you want to aim at a publication, but please keep also in mind, that:

 > It is good to have an end to journey toward; but it is the journey that matters, in the end. _Hemingway_

-A thesis is successful if, regardless of publications, it makes you grow as a student, engineer, researcher, and, why not? human being.

 Other theses to have a look at: